MasonWong11/General/README.md

 Install:
 - Powershell 7
 - WSL ubuntu
-- Neovim (check the .zshrc.bak to see where I put neovim)
+- Neovim (Make a symbolic link in ~/.local/bin which points to the actual location of neovim.
+For example nvim -> ./squashfs-root/usr/bin/nvim)
 - Vscode
 - Azure CLI and Azure PowerShell
 - Docker Desktop